-In August 2021, the Company signed a sale-and-leaseback agreement for an amount of \$260.0 million, refinancing the remaining nine vessels and three newbuildings financed by the Sterna Facility.
-The lease financing has a seven-year tenor, carries an interest rate of LIBOR plus a margin of 2%, has a straight line amortization profile of 21 years and has purchase options throughout the term, with a purchase obligation at maturity.
+In August 2021, we signed a sale-and-leaseback agreement for an amount of \$260.0 million, refinancing the remaining nine vessels and three newbuildings financed by the Sterna Facility.
+The lease financing has a seven-year tenor, carries an interest rate of LIBOR plus a margin of 200 basis points, has a straight line amortization profile of 21 years and has purchase options throughout the term, with a purchase obligation at maturity.
 Repayments are made on a quarterly basis from fourth quarter of 2021 onward.
-During 2021, \$3.1 million was repaid and there was no available undrawn amount.
+During 2022, \$12.4 million (\$3.1 million in 2021) was repaid and there was no available undrawn amount.

 In November 2020, we entered into the \$304.0 million term loan and revolving credit facility to refinance our obligations under \$425.0 million credit facility that was scheduled to mature in March 2021.
 This loan facility has been entered into with six reputable shipping banks, five of which were part of the group of banks that financed the \$425.0 million credit facility and is secured by 14 Capesize vessels.
-The term loan facility of \$254.0 million has a tenor of five years and a 20-year age adjusted repayment profile, carrying an interest cost of LIBOR plus a margin of 2.35%.
+The term loan facility of \$254.0 million has a tenor of five years and a 20-year age adjusted repayment profile, carrying an interest cost of LIBOR plus a margin of 235 basis points.
 All tranches under the term loan facility mature in November 2025, with a balloon payment of \$165.2 million.
 Repayments of term loan are made on a quarterly basis from first quarter of 2021 onward.
 The facility includes a non-amortizing revolving credit tranche of \$50.0 million with maturity date in November 2025.
-During 2021, \$18.7 million (2020: Nil) was repaid in regular repayments and we also repaid the full \$50.0 million revolving credit tranche.
-Thus, we have \$50.0 million in available undrawn amount.
+During 2022, \$18.7 million (2021: \$18.7 million) was repaid in regular repayments.
+In 2021, we repaid the full \$50.0 million revolving credit tranche, consequently leaving an available undrawn amount of \$50.0 million.